 SP Jain obtains visas for MGB and GMBA students for Singapore and Dubai.
 Charges for processing the Dubai and Singapore visas are covered in the fees paid by a student.

 Students need to apply for Australian visas themselves (the Australian immigration authorities do not allow SP Jain to apply on behalf of students).
 SP Jain can provide assistance for students applying for Australian visas.

-We are also licensed by the Council for Private Education (CPE) in Singapore and permitted by the Knowledge and Human Development Authority (KHDA) in the UAE.
+We are also registered by the Committee for Private Education (CPE) in Singapore and permitted by the Knowledge and Human Development Authority (KHDA) in the UAE.

 The MGB and Global MBA typically have between 80-100 students per batch.

-In Dubai and Sydney, students are housed in apartments.
+In Dubai, students are housed in apartments.
 In Singapore, they live in dormitories.
-Men and women are housed in separate in apartments/dormitories within in the same building.
+Men and women are housed in separate apartments/levels in the main building.

-Students have shared bedrooms.
-The number of occupants per bedroom varies depending on the size of the room (small = 2 occupants, medium = 3 occupants, large = 4 or 5 occupants).
+Students have shared rooms.
+The number of occupants per room varies depending on the size of the room.